Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     or "guest", if the role exists.
   - User settings: list of keys and values that will be stored in user settings when a user is created.
 Values are not updated next times the user logs in.
+  - Update mode: define if the config will be updated automatically.
+It is useful, in particular for the certificate, that may have a limited lifetime.

 For the main map, in most of the cases (Shibboleth), use: